-Where there are more applications than there are places available, children will be admitted according to the following criteria, which are listed in order of priority:
+When there are more applications than there are places available, the governors will admit children according to the following criteria which are listed in order of priority.

-- Looked after children and children who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(See definition below). - 2.
-Children who live in the villages of Loddington, Orton and Thorpe Malsor (see village definition below). - 3.
-Children who have a sibling attending the school at the time of admission (see sibling definition below). - 4.
-Children of parents/legal guardians who are worshipping members of the churches of St Leonards, Loddington, All Saints, Thorpe Malsor, St Andrews, Broughton, St Andrews, Cransley,
+- 1. Looked after and all previously looked after children. - 2.
+Children on social or medical grounds, where professionals have clearly identified that the school will best meet the needs of the child.
+These applications must be accompanied by documentary evidence from appropriate professionals within the Health or Social Services. - 3.
+Children who live in the villages of Loddington, Orton and Thorpe Malsor (see parish definition below). - 4.
+Children who have a sibling continuing attendance at the school at the time of admission September 2025 (see sibling definition below). - 5.
+Children of parents/legal guardians who are worshipping members of the churches of St Leonards, Loddington, All Saints, Thorpe Malsor, St Andrews, Broughton, St Andrews, Cransley, Holy Trinity, Rothwell with Orton and St Giles Desborough or the Methodist churches of Kettering and Rothwell.
+These applications must be accompanied by form SIF/A available from the school.
+The completed SIF/A will then be sent to the minister with the form SIF/B to verify church allegiance.

-- Holy Trinity, Rothwell with Orton and St Giles Desborough or the Methodist churches of Kettering and Rothwell. - 5.
-Children of worshipping members of any church that is a member of Churches Together in England, this includes the Church of England.
+- 6. Children of worshipping members of any church that is a member of Churches Together in England, this includes the Church of England.
 These applications must be accompanied by form SIF/A available from the school.
-The completed SIF/A will then be sent to the minister with the form SIF/B to verify church allegiance. - 6.
+The completed SIF/A will then be sent to the minister with the form SIF/B to verify church allegiance. - 7.
 Children of parents/legal guardians of other faiths, or none, who wish their child to be educated in a church school and Christian environment.